Easy Christmas cake recipe

 4. Remove the cake from the oven and place the tin on a wire rack.
 Leave the cake to cool for about 15 minutes, then spoon over the brandy.
 Leave it to cool completely in the tin.

 5. Remove the cake from the tin and peel away the lining paper.
 Wrap it in clean baking parchment and then foil, and store in a cool place for up to 3 months, until ready to cover with icing and decorate.
-Follow our guide on how to cover a cake with marzipan, then ice according to your liking.

-Watch how to make this easy Christmas cake:
+Watch how to make this easy Christmas cake

 Top tips for making this easy Christmas cake recipe